Middleton (town), Wisconsin

 The Town of Middleton is located in Dane County, Wisconsin, United States.
-The Town of Middleton borders the cities of Middleton and Madison on the west.
+The Town of Middleton borders the cities of Middleton and Madison on the east.
 The population was 6,792 at the 2020 census.
-The unincorporated community of West Middleton are located in the town.
+The unincorporated community of West Middleton is located in the town.

 Geography

 According to the United States Census Bureau, the town has a total area of 17.7 square miles (45.8 km2), all of it land.